mgorav/k8srestapis/README.md

 1. In cluster
 2. Out cluster

 By "In cluster", I mean, running Spring Boot/Java K8s APIs running inside k8s cluster.
-The user of the APIs connect to these via standard REST approach and perform k8s object operations.
-These operations will be just like kubectl but with twist.
-The twist is, we will be using REST APIs - no need to worry about k8s ymal synatx etc.
+The user of the APIs connect to these apis via standard REST approach and perform k8s object operations.
+These operations will be just like kubectl but with a twist.
+The twist is, we will be using REST APIs - no need to worry about k8s yaml synatx etc.
 NOTE: We can still use "Out cluster" approach also.
 In this case we need to connect to k8s api server via standard kubeconfig.

-Furher, k8s service account neet to setup properly with appropriate role and we assign that role to Spring boot/java REST APIs.
+Furher, k8s service account need to be setup properly with appropriate role and we assign that role to Spring boot/java REST APIs.
 Below is an example of creating service account and roll.

 Simple!.
 Let's rock and roll.